hypermodern-python/website/docs/chapter01.md

 Besides, this technique does not require an entry-point script at all.
 ```

-## Example: Consuming a REST API with httpx
+## Example: Consuming an API with httpx

 ![opera10]